Nutrition and Diet (cont.)

 Dietary Reference Intakes

 The latest and most comprehensive nutrition recommendations are contained in the so-called Dietary Reference Intakes (DRIs).
 DRIs were created in 1997 and have changed the way that diets are evaluated.
-The primary goal of these guidelines was to not only prevent nutrient deficiencies but also reduce the risk of chronic diseases such as cancer, cardiovascular disease, and osteoporosis.
+The primary goal of these guidelines was to not only prevent nutrient deficiencies but also reduce the risk of chronic diseases such as cancer, cardiovascular disease, diabetes, and osteoporosis.
 DRIs have been set for macronutrients (carbohydrates, proteins, and fats), micronutrients (vitamins and minerals), electrolytes and water, the role of alcohol in health and disease, and bioactive compounds such as phytoestrogens and phytochemicals.

 There are four types of DRI reference values:

 Due to the complexity of analyzing diets, the DRIs have been primarily used by researchers and registered dietitians.
 The programs used to analyze diets have now become available to the public.
 You can keep track of everything that you eat and drink on one of the internet sites that offer one of these programs, and you will get detailed information about your intake in comparison to the DRIs.
 When keeping track of your diet, you want to use a Web site that uses the USDA National Nutrient Database for Standard Reference as their source of nutrition information.

 You do not need to reach the guidelines for every nutrient, every day of the week, so do not be alarmed when you fall short or go over in nutrients every now and then.
 But when you are consistently having a problem reaching your recommendations, it's best to work with a health-care professional.